The U.S. Congress and Global Health: A Primer

 Particularly in the latter half of 2014, congressional attention to the then-rapidly-expanding outbreak of Ebola virus disease in West Africa grew quickly, and the ensuing flurry of congressional activity provides a snapshot of the varied ways in which Congress may engage with a global health.
 The Ebola outbreak began to garner more attention in the U.S., and specifically on Capitol Hill, after the infection of two American health workers overseas who were working with Ebola-infected patients was announced in July 2014.
 At about the same time, the non-governmental organization Medicins San Frontieres (MSF) issued a global call for help, stating that “Ebola is no longer a public health issue limited to Guinea [the country where the outbreak began].
 It is affecting the whole of West Africa.”44

-Since then, congressional efforts have been wide-ranging and included public hearings, legislation (both binding and non-binding), and member engagement on the issue (e.g., several members called for more information about and increased USG actions in response to the outbreak).
+In the years following that, congressional efforts were wide-ranging and included public hearings, legislation (both binding and non-binding), and member engagement on the issue (e.g., several members called for more information about and increased USG actions in response to the outbreak).
 Some key activities are described below.

-Several pieces of legislation related to the Ebola outbreak, including non-binding resolutions and appropriations bills, have been passed by Congress (or in the case of resolutions, by one or more chamber of Congress).
+Several pieces of legislation related to the Ebola outbreak, including non-binding resolutions and appropriations bills, were passed by Congress (or in the case of resolutions, by one or more chamber of Congress).
 For example, in September 2014, the Senate passed a resolution that recognized the outbreak as a “severe threat” to populations, government, and economies across Africa and potentially beyond, and also that month, Congress passed a continuing appropriations resolution that provided continued funding for USG agency efforts, including greater funding for accelerating Ebola research and development activities as well as the USG response to the outbreak.45 Subsequently, in November 2014, President Obama requested $6.18 billion in emergency funding for Ebola.46 Then-Chairwoman of the Senate Appropriations Committee, Senator Barbara A. Mikulski (D-MD) stated at that time, “Ebola, in my mind, meets the criteria for emergency spending.
 It’s sudden.
 It’s urgent.
 It’s unforeseen.
-And it’s temporary.”47 Shortly thereafter, in December 2014, Congress passed an omnibus appropriations bill that included $5.4 billion in emergency funding for Ebola response and recovery efforts, of which $3.7 billion was specifically designated for international efforts.48 Attention has now turned to oversight of this funding, specifically to how agencies plan to spend the funds provided by Congress.
-As with other USG global health funding, Ebola funding may be governed by various spending directives and other congressional guidance, and agencies will have to seek congressional approval (through CNs) if their spending plans change over time.
+And it’s temporary.”47 Shortly thereafter, in December 2014, Congress passed an omnibus appropriations bill that included $5.4 billion in emergency funding for Ebola response and recovery efforts, of which $3.7 billion was specifically designated for international efforts.48 Attention then turned to oversight of this funding, specifically to how agencies planned to spend the funds provided by Congress.
+As with other USG global health funding, Ebola funding was governed by various spending directives and other congressional guidance, and agencies had to seek congressional approval (through CNs) as their spending plans changed over time.49

 |Aug.
 7||HFAC subcommittee||“Combating the Ebola Threat”|